Error analysis for hybrid finite element/neural network discretizations: Hybrid finite element neural network discretization

 \section{Hybrid finite element neural network discretization}

-Consider two finite dimensional spaces $V_H$ and $V_h$ that are built on coarse and fine meshes $\Omega_h$ and $\Omega_H$, respectively.
+Consider two finite dimensional spaces $V_H$ and $V_h$ that are built on coarse and fine meshes $\Omega_H$ and $\Omega_h$, respectively.
 The idea of the paper is to determine an approximate solution on the coarse mesh $\Omega_H$ with the finite element method and then to obtain the fine mesh fluctuations in forms of neural network updates.
-In other words, we seek hybrid solutions $u_{\NN}$ which are found by augmenting $u_H \in V_H$ with a neural network update $w_\NN \in V_h$, i.e.
+In other words, we seek hybrid solutions $u_{\NN} \in V_h$ which are found by augmenting $u_H \in V_H$ with a neural network update $w_\NN \in V_h$, i.e.

-The neural network predicts the finite element coefficients on the fine mesh $\Omega_h$ and as input it receives all data that is available: the coarse solution $u_H \in V_H$, the problem data, i.e. the source term $f$.
-The output $\NN(u_H, f)$ is a vector, which determines the coefficients of $w_\NN \in V_h$.
+The neural network predicts the finite element coefficients of the correction $w_\NN$ and as input it receives all data that is available: the coarse solution $u_H \in V_H$ and the problem data, i.e. the source term $f$.
 Moreover, these updates are to be obtained locally in such a way that the network is not acting on the aforementioned data on the whole domain $\Omega$.
-Instead the network acts on the patches $\patch$ separately in order to obtain the values of an update $w_\NN \at{\patch}$ by providing the coefficient vector $\NN(u_H \at{\patch}, f \at{\patch})$ of $V_\patch$.
+Instead the network acts on the patches $\patch$ separately in order to obtain the values of an update $w_\NN \at{\patch}$ by providing the coefficient vector for its representation in $V_h(\patch)$.
 An illustration of the local updates is given in Fig.~\ref{fig:method_illustration}.